ozaairrr/dw-gold-layer-sales-analytics/README.md

 - Automation of query execution and results delivery via ETL orchestration tools.
 - Expansion into customer cohort analysis and churn prediction.
 - Improved documentation and parameterization for different environments.

-## Contact
-For questions or collaboration, contact Ozair at: [Your Email or LinkedIn]